jundalisay/sp/content/en/material/fallacies/scam.md

 In reality, time is subjective and not objective.
 What Physics is really measuring (mechanically or electromagnetically) is physical **CHANGE**.

 The problem is change is qualitative and not quantitative, but Physics is all about quantities.
-And so to coerce qualitative change into taking a quantitive form, physicists convert "change" into "time" which is recorded in nunbers or quantities.
+And so to coerce qualitative change into taking a quantitive form, physicists convert "change" into "time" which is recorded in numbers or quantities.

+We explain why change is qualitative [here](/superphysics/principles/chapter-04/).

 The crudify mental aethereal time into physical versions of the lower layers.